Stream FASTQ — constant memory

 let seq = dna"ATCGATCGATCG"

-# Query NCBI in one line
+# Query NCBI for gene info

-ncbi_gene("BRCA1")
+ncbi_gene("BRCA1") |> println()

 General-purpose languages like Python and R require stitching together dozens of packages to do bioinformatics.
 BioLang is a DSL — every design decision, from the type system to the syntax, is made for genomics workflows.
 Here's what that means in practice: